RaindropGS: A Benchmark for 3D Gaussian Splatting under Raindrop Conditions: RaindropGS Benchmark and Dataset

 \paragraph{Data Statistics} We summarize our dataset in Table~\ref{tab:tab_data_stats}.
 The dataset includes 11 real-world scenes, each containing 24 to 53 images captured under unconstrained raindrop conditions.
 For every viewpoint, three aligned images are provided: a raindrop-focused image, a background-focused image, and a clean ground-truth image.
 The raindrops in each viewpoint vary randomly in shape, number, and size, closely replicating real-world conditions.
 In contrast, existing synthetic datasets for 3DGS lack representation of camera focus effects on raindrop images and do not include diverse raindrop appearances across multiple viewpoints.

 \paragraph{Focus Shift} During image capture (Figure~\ref{fig:fig_main}(d)), raindrops adhering to the front glass shift the camera’s focal plane.
 When many raindrops lie within the depth of field, the camera focuses on them and the background becomes blurred.
 Conversely, if only a few raindrops fall within the focal region, the camera focuses on the background and the raindrops appear out of focus.
-Most synthetic datasets ignore focus variation and render both backgrounds and raindrops sharply in focus, which limits the practicality of 3DGS reconstruction on real raindrop-degraded images.
+Most synthetic datasets ignore focus variation and render both background and raindrops as sharply in focus, which may reduce 3DGS reconstruction accuracy on real images.
 The RaindropGS dataset explicitly addresses this issue by capturing each scene under both raindrop‐focused and background‐focused conditions to support more realistic 3DGS raindrop evaluation.